r0hanSH/r0hanSH.github.io/posts/imageprot_fbctf.md

 So, we bypassed this part too.
 Next thing is to decode the very big base64 encoded string but this time the XOR key was not "1337", but it's the content of "https://httpbin.org/status/418" .
 I got to know about this after analysing the last decrypt function using IDA and gdb.

-But the real comes now, I copied the content of that webpage and XORed with that base64 encoded string, and I observed that this is a JPEG file with the help of its signature.
+But the real problem comes now, I copied the content of that webpage and XORed with that base64 encoded string, and I observed that this is a JPEG file with the help of its signature.
 After the completion of this XOR stuff, I got a JPG image but the corrupted one.
 At first I thought may be it's the challenge part and I have to recover this image.
 So I started doing some basic stuff to recover it and even edited it in hex editor, when I got to know it's having some problem with "Bogus Huffman table".
 But later I discovered my mistake of not provind a new line character to the XOR key, I don't regret for this mistake as I learnt a lot about JPEG structure in this challenge.
+So to get the correct image, I wrote the following script :

 ```py
 import requests